Contents

 Plus, get exclusive resources to help your child prepare!

-Dates can vary, so always check with your target schools!
+Dates can vary, so always check with your target schools.

-The Bexley Selection Test is an academic exam (formerly known in the area as the 11 plus) used by grammar schools in Bexley, London.
 All four grammar schools in the borough use the Bexley Selection Test.
 This means that your child only needs to take the test once, even if they’re applying to two or more grammar schools in the borough.

 If your child is also applying for a grammar school in Bromley, Kent or Medway, they will need to take a separate exam in addition to the Bexley Selection Test.
 Find out more information about these exams:

-The Bexley Selection Test consists of two test papers which are provided by GL Assessment.
 Each paper contains approximately 50 minutes of questions, plus time for instructions and practice questions.
 All the questions in the Bexley Selection Test are multiple-choice.

 Both papers are divided into smaller, individually-timed sections.
 Each paper includes a mixture of questions in: